Fawry-Project/Product-API/README.md

 # Product-API

 ## Overview
-This is a RESTful APIs designed for managing products, their categories, and consumption history.
+This is a RESTful API designed for managing products, their categories, and consumption history.
 It provides endpoints for creating, retrieving, updating, and deleting products and categories, as well as recording product consumption history.

 ## Technologies Used
 - Java